*** Disclaimer ***

 Melissa & Doug Cutting Food 31-piece Set in a Wooden Storage Box: This is a collection of wooden toy food that velcros together and can be "cut" with a wooden toy knife.
 Some friends have these; L has played with them and I know they're a toy she will use for years.

 Melissa & Doug Deluxe Wooden Food Groups Play Set: Not only are these super cute and have the same advantages as the Cutting Food Set, they also are healthy foods.

 Take Along Tool Kit: L loves taking things out of their container and putting them back in.
 She loves manipulating objects and the Tool Kit would give her all kinds of things to figure out and play with.
 Plus, she can use it to help her Daddy around the house.

 Toy Instruments: a drum, maracas, tambourine, bells - anything that makes music (except a xylophone) because this girl loves music.

 Board Books: Especially ones by Eric Carle such as The Very Hungry Caterpillar and From Head to Toe.
-Lydia also loves the rhythm of Sandra Boynton.
+L also loves the rhythm of Sandra Boynton.

 Clothes: L's growing into a size 4 shoe.
 Because of her long body and big cloth diaper butt Carters onesies fit her best (size 12-18mo for summer).
 We've found that almost any other brand gets just a few wears but Carters go on and on.
 Pants/shorts should be size 18 mo.
 Shirts can be 12-18 mo.